 What Is Site Retargeting

-Ever shopped on Amazon looking to purchase a product, leave the website, and then maybe hours later go to Facebook, Instagram, or other websites and see that same product in an Ad glaring in your face?
-That is what site retargeting entails.
-The ability to retarget people who visited your website, but may not have converted (via a phone call, purchase, video view, form submission, email submission, etc…).
+Ever shopped on Amazon looking to purchase a product, leave the website, and then maybe hours later, gone to Facebook, Instagram, or other websites and seen that same product in an ad glaring in your face?

 The customer journey for every industry and buyer is unique.
 People won’t always buy at the moment in which they visit your website.
 So providing more ways to get in front of those people who did visit your website and share other creative offers and unique content that’s compelling may get that person to convert further down the road.

-For this reason, site retargeting remains the one core strategy that forms the foundation for all marketing and advertising efforts.
+For this reason, website retargeting remains the one core strategy that forms the foundation for all marketing and advertising efforts.

 How Site Retargeting Works

 Imagine for a second you visit a car dealership looking to buy a Nissan Altima.
 Your child is with you and crying hysterically because they are hungry.
-And you know you need to visit a few additional car dealerships, but you need to calm down your child, so you leave prematurely in order get your child some food.
+You know you need to visit a few additional car dealerships, but you need to calm down your child, so you leave prematurely in order to get your child some food.

-This is the equivalent of site retargeting, except this stylized example is occurring in the physical world….sorta like geofencing marketing that we’ll discuss later.
+This is the equivalent of website retargeting, except this stylized example is occurring in the physical world…sorta like geofencing marketing that we’ll discuss later.
 The same process would work if that person visited that Nissan dealership’s website.

-2. Based on the html code (what we call a site retargeting pixel) being placed on www.awesomesites.com, we are then able to capture mobile device ID’s and IP addresses of the visitors of that website.
+- Based on the html code (what we call a website retargeting pixel) being placed on www.awesomesites.com, we are then able to capture mobile device ID’s and IP addresses of the visitors of that website.

-3. After consumer visits said website, a cookie is dropped.
+- After the consumer visits the website, a cookie is dropped.
 Essentially, a “pixel” drops a cookie onto their browser that tracks them wherever they go online.

-4. Whichever websites and mobile apps that consumer frequents, we can then serve ads to the people who visited (www.awesomesites.com)
+- Whichever websites and mobile apps that consumer frequents, we can then serve ads to the people who visit (www.awesomesites.com)

 Here are some of the ways remarketing can improve your overall marketing and advertising performance: